Marcusenius macrolepidotus: Conservation status

 According to the IUCN Red List of Threatened Species, M. macrolepidotus is of the Least Concern status.
 Due to the limited amount of studies done on this fish, little is known about its population dynamics, leading to restricted information on how threatened they truly may be.
 Like most freshwater fish, river and lake pollution is a large threat to fish health, with common effects including immunosuppression, damage to gills, and reduced metabolism, along with some instances of disease.
-It is likely that these threats do affect Lower Zambezi bulldogs, but further research into how said pollution specifically affects Lower Zambezi bulldogs is needed to confirm these findings.
+It is likely that these threats do affect bulldogs, but further research into how said pollution specifically affects bulldogs is needed to confirm these findings.
 There are currently no conservation efforts for M. macrolepidotus, and no known invasive species threats to this particular species.